 - Restore to Microsoft Azure

 - Restore to Amazon EC2

-- EC2 Instance Disks Export
+- Disk Export

 To perform secure restore, you must enable the Scan the restored machine for malware prior to performing the recovery option at the Secure Restore step of the restore wizard.

 You can also scan machine data for malware regularly within a SureBackup job.
 For information on how to enable the malware scan for a SureBackup job, see the Settings step of the SureBackup job wizard.